chuckmasterson/chuckmasterson.github.io/_posts/2018-10-11-circle-tour-closing-loop.md

 ### What are we doing

 We rolled into Houghton, Michigan, wet with drizzle and burnt out from four straight days averaging fifty miles.
-A fifty-mile day isn’t any particular achievement as bike touring goes---a hundred would be---but being out in the wind, the occasional drizzle, the kind of autumn chill that soaks into your core, it was enough, and when we passed a coffee shop we unanimously decided to park the bikes and sit down.
+A fifty-mile day isn’t any particular achievement as bike touring goes---a hundred would be---but being out in the wind, the occasional rain, the kind of autumn chill that soaks into your core, it was enough, and when we passed a coffee shop we unanimously decided to park the bikes and sit down.
 Cradling hot mugs full of comfort, we played cribbage and talked.
 “You guys,” Ava said.
 “We’re biking around *Lake Superior.* It’s so far.
 What are we doing.”

 <!--sep-->

 “You know, I was kind of thinking about that last night,” I said.
 Last night we’d camped out at a roadside park where two tannic waterfalls of the Tioga Creek crash down on their way to Sturgeon River and the Lake.
 The nice picnic tables and lawn were guarded only by a sign that said <span class="small-caps">No overnight camping</span>, which naturally none of us saw.
 “Why *are* we biking around the Lake?
 We never really talked about it when we started.”

-It turned out we all had different reasons. *[This section under construction. —Ed.]* Ava, meanwhile, was riding to push herself: Ava is always attempting to do something more than she’s ever done, be better than she’s ever been.
+It turned out we all had different reasons.
+Maria, for instance, after a tumultuous last year, had started settling back into a sense of balance in life, in part with the guidance and inspiration of the Lake, one presence she could be sure of, and was riding to spend closer time with a good friend.
+Ava, meanwhile, was riding to push herself: Ava is always attempting to do something more than she’s ever done, be better than she’s ever been.
 Before this trip the farthest she’d ever ridden a bike was about fifty miles.
 The trip ended up 1,425.
 When the question got around the table to Katie, she said: “Because I wanted to?
 And because I like riding my bike, and I like being with my friends.”
 And ever since she moved to Ashland for college (and then stayed), Katie’s held a pure and unironic love for the Chequamegon Bay’s little towns full of earnest hippies and other weirdos just figuring it out day by day, and the Lake that anchors them.

 As for me, I was riding to learn---Lake Superior, it seemed, had been calling me, and to properly answer the call I wanted to see the *whole* lake, so I could begin to understand this massive spirit that’s drawn people inexorably to its shores ever since the glaciers left it.
 I’d seen a couple bays and a few towns, but stare as I might at maps, I knew I couldn’t begin to comprehend the true nature of the Lake without exposing myself to its size and all the places around it, as rawly as possible.
 When I first saw Lake Superior, it scared me, as big water always has since I first found my way from my landlocked origins to shores that had no visible opposite side.
 Biking all the way around the Lake taught me that fear is only one of many proper responses to it, including awe, love, humility, gratitude, and whatever feeling it is that a kitten has when it burrows into its mother’s fur.
 I was also biking to practice being a human: what better way to dig into the messiness of human relationships and the all-directions emotional winds that push them around, than to do something giant with three people I barely knew and just rely on my ability to listen to my own inborn humanity and everyone else’s?